AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/503-error-on-store-front-catalog-pages-with-integrity-constraint-violation-in-logs.md

 ---
+description: 'This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.0 issue related to store front catalog pages being inaccessible, with the error message similar to the following in log: *Integrity constraint violation: 1062 Duplicate entry ''%entry%'' for key ''PRIMARY'', query was: INSERT INTO \`search\_tmp\_%number%*.'
+labels: 2.2.0,2.2.4,503,Magento Commerce Cloud,integrity constraint violation,known issues,patch,troubleshooting,Magento,Adobe Commerce,cloud infrastructure,on-premises
 title: 503 error on store front catalog pages with "Integrity constraint violation" in logs
-labels: 2.2.0,2.2.4,503,Magento Commerce Cloud,integrity constraint violation,known issues,patch,troubleshooting,Magento,Adobe Commerce,cloud infrastructure,on-premises
 ---

+# 503 error on store front catalog pages with "Integrity constraint violation" in logs

 >![info]
 >